Skip to content

 return

-if isinstance(disabled, set):
+if isinstance(disabled_data, set):

-self.Disabled = {key: '*' for key in self.Disabled}
+self.Disabled = {key: '*' for key in disabled_data}

 self.DisabledPaths = []